Rainbow Noise: Stress-Testing Multimodal Harmful-Meme Detectors on LGBTQ Content: Conclusion and Future Work

 \emph{MemeCLIP} proved consistently sturdier than \emph{MemeBLIP2}.
 Single-channel ablations reveal this stems from two key differences.
 First, both systems lean heavily on the caption, but CLIP’s trainable vision stack and its pre-training on \textbf{400M} noisy web-data pairs provide a buffer against visual and textual artefacts~\cite{radford2021learning}.
 In contrast, BLIP-2’s frozen vision backbone and its reliance on a Q-Former trained on \textbf{129M} curated images leave it more sensitive to character-level attacks and the low-level visual noise it was rarely exposed to during pre-training~\cite{li2023blip2}.
 A formal, Jacobian-based math explanation of this robustness gap is provided in Appendix~\ref{sec:math-gap}.

 \textbf{Future work} will pursue three directions.
 First, we will fine-tune both detectors on the released \textbf{PrideMM-Aug} split, which augments captions with back-translation and images with AugMix, to measure how far noise-aware data alone can improve robustness.
 Second, we plan to add regularisers that reduce the Q-Former’s sensitivity to single-token edits, aiming to boost BLIP-style resilience without unfreezing the entire vision backbone.
+In parallel, it will be helpful to connect our robustness analysis with broader work on data fusion and distribution shift in time-series forecasting~\cite{xiao2025carbon}.
 Third, we intend to extend the benchmark beyond LGBTQ memes to other marginalised communities and to coordinated cross-modal attacks, creating a broader testbed for safe-content detection.